 But first, let’s look at our star ingredient more closely.

-Benefits of Carrot Juice
+1. Carrot Celery Juice

 We all know now that everything parents said about how eating carrots will give you great eyesight is actually the truth.
 Carrot is a great source of vitamins and minerals.
 A half-cup of carrot can give you up to 73% of your daily requirement of vitamin A. This makes it one of the best vitamin A supplies you can find among the most popular local vegetables.